 Gambling Tax & Gambling Laws pr.
 Country

-Welcome to our guide on gambling laws and gambling taxes.
-The purpose of this guide is to give you an easy way to quickly find updated information on the subject of online gambling laws pr. country, and whether or not you have to pay taxes on your winnings.
+The purpose of this guide is to give you an easy way to quickly find updated information on the subject of online gambling laws in your country, and whether or not you have to pay gambling tax on your winnings.

 Countries included in this guide (updated on a weekly basis):